kube-rs/kube/README.md

 ## Upgrading
 Please check the [CHANGELOG](./CHANGELOG.md) when upgrading.
+All crates herein are versioned and [released](./release.toml) together to guarantee [compatibility before 1.0](https://github.com/clux/kube-rs/issues/508).

 ## Usage
 See the [examples directory](./examples) for how to use any of these crates.